What if I say the wrong thing?

 How to treat fear of saying the wrong thing

 OCD-related fears of “saying the wrong thing” can be debilitating for people who struggle with them, but they are highly treatable.
-By doing exposure and response prevention (ERP) therapy with a specialized clinician, a person who struggles with excessive fear of saying the wrong thing can confront their fear and tackle it head on in targeted, gradual exercises known as exposures.
+By doing exposure and response prevention (ERP) therapy with a specialized clinician, a person who struggles with excessive fear of saying the wrong thing can confront their fear and tackle it head on in targeted, gradual therapy exercises.
 ERP treating fears of saying the wrong thing might involve directly confronting the feared outcome by using “wrong” words and resisting the compulsion to fix them, or by drafting a message and sending it before re-reading.

 - Purposely using a “wrong” word in an email